temporalio/temporal/docs/architecture/workflow-update.md

 ### Limits
 There are currently two limits:
-- `history.maxInFlightUpdates`: maximum in-flight Updates (ie not completed Updates)
+- `history.maxInFlightUpdates`: maximum in-flight Updates (i.e., not completed Updates)
 - `history.maxTotalUpdates`: maximum total Updates per Workflow run

 There are two exceptions when the `maxInFlightUpdates` limit is ignored and can be exceeded: